 Where can you buy secular curriculum?
 There are a few different options for this one, especially when you consider your budget.
-Homeschooling doesn’t have to break the bank.
+Homeschooling doesn’t have to break the bank, though it is so easy to get carried away.
 I’m frugal lady, I like to get a lot of bang for my buck, which I feel is a typical scenario for homeschool families.

 *This post contains affiliate links, see my disclosure policy for more information.*

 There are two great ways to save on curriculum if you are trying to be frugal, like me.

 Library: The library is a great, FREE resource there for your use.
 I’ve made no excuse that we are big fans of going to the library, and using the resources available there.
 Literature based curriculum books can be found at your library, or least cut back on the number of books that you need to buy.

 Our library also has workbooks available, not for marking in of course, but it’s a great way to check out what they are like before buying.
 There are pitfalls to homeschooling strictly from the library though.

 Buy Used: There are a lot of options for buying used curriculum.
 Local groups, Facebook groups, other online sites.